Pluralitas non ponenda est sine necessitate. - Multiplicity

 Subjugated justification is the heart of the bureaucracy

-Characterization of water quality in natural systems, and the human activities that result in contaminant input to these systems will be discussed and studied in the class.
-Engineering management practices and methodologies, with particular emphases on TDML (Total Daily Maximum Load) and WLA (Waste Load Allocation) approaches, for minimizing contaminant inputs, and for restoring contaminated waters will be main topics.
+Characterization of water quality in natural ambient systems in micro-, meso- and macro-scales, and human activities that result in various types of contaminant input to these systems will be discussed and studied in the class.
+Subsequent engineering management practices and methodologies, and water quality-related laws and regularions, with particular emphases on TMDL (Total Maximum Daily Load) and WLA (Waste Load Allocation) approaches, for minimizing contaminant inputs, and for restoring water quality will be the main topics.

-The physical, chemical, biological, and hydrological characteristics of surface water system in junction to water quality management issues will be reviewed.
+The physical, chemical, biological, and hydrological characteristics of surface water system in junction to water quality management issues will be discussed in the class.
 Reaction kinetics and material balances will be investigated for use in modeling contaminant movement in the environment.
 Specific attention will be given to typical water quality problem domains in stream and river systems, lake and reservoir systems.
-Groundwater systems will be discussed if the time constraint permits.
+Water Quality in groundwater systems would be discussed if the time permits.

-Students are expected to have a good background in hydrology, chemistry, physics, fluid mechanics and computer.
+Students are expected to have stable background knowledge in hydrology, chemistry, physics, fluid mechanics and computer.

 Syllabus